 Is Chicken Good if Left out Overnight

-People prefer thawing chicken overnight to save on time especially if it is meant for breakfast.
-However, the method you choose matters since it will be 12 long hours and you don’t want to end up with bacteria manifested meat.
+People prefer thawing chicken overnight to save time especially if it is meant for breakfast.
+However, the method you choose matters since it will be 12 long hours and you don’t want to end up with bacteria-manifested meat.

 Leaving frozen chicken out overnight gives room for harmful bacteria to multiply rapidly.
 Although cooking is meant to destroy the harmful bacteria in food, over-exposed foods can cause food poisoning even after cooking.